 While a fender bender in the city can be a bummer, a high-speed accident on the interstate can be fatal.
-Consumer Affairs reports that higher speed limits through rural areas make the roadways in the western part of the country – from Montana to New Mexico – the most dangerous highways in the U.S. Also a factor is the time it takes for help to reach a remote location.
+Using data from the National Highway Traffic Safety Administration, ValuePenguin ranked the US highways with the highest number of fatal crashes.
+Traffic volumes and higher speed limits on some highways helped contribute to these fatalities.
+Also a factor is the time it takes for help to reach a remote location.

 States also differ on helmets for motorcyclists, cell phone usage, and on smoking cigarettes in a car with minors, among numerous other things.
 Luckily the AAA has this handy guide on traffic laws by state.